Günther Friedländer: Teva

 "We aspire to assist human nature by means produced from Nature"; this sentence Friedländer wrote in the year 1923, at age of 21, while he "shaped his vision" during the annual conference of the "Blue-white" organization held in Hohenberg.
 At this meeting, movement committee delegates, including Friedländer, met with Dr. Chaim Weizmann that told them: "Industry is the basis and foundation for the development of a place.
 In Palestine there is no industry.
 You all should prepare for Palestine's needs, which requires specialists like you in applied industry.
 Go and establish industry there."
 The two cousins and committee delegates, Kurt Grunwald and Friedländer, decided at that time to fulfill Weizmann's order and reacted: "When time comes, we will immigrate to Palestine and build there an industry for medicines in the spirit of "Blue White" and we will name it Teva ("Teva" in Hebrew means "Nature").
-Teva medical products will be manufactured from local natural materials/minerals and from the plants growing in Palestine – Erez Israel".
+Teva medical products will be manufactured from local natural materials/minerals and from the plants growing in Erez Israel".

 At that time, the people who worked as pharmacists in "Erez Israel" had not completed their academic studies and had not received the diploma.
 In order to assist these workers to achieve the diploma, Friedländer prepared on May 5, 1934, a memorandum indicating cardinal points that are required for establishing a clinic and a university institute in Jerusalem that will create the basis for the school of pharmacy, a place where professional courses will be taught to pharmacy students that did not complete their formal studies.
 Their pharmacy will create the basis of the Hebrew Pharmacopeia.

 On April 19, 1935, Friedländer wrote a memorandum to Professor Otto Warburg, one of the research pioneers of nature in Erez Israel and the manager of the Botanical Department in the Hebrew University.
 Friedländer indicated in his memorandum the need for establishing a school of pharmacy in Erez Israel in order to qualify pharmacists to become competent professional workers and provided a plan for Pharmacy school establishment that included various requirements such as: necessities, facilities, facility equipment, teachers and more.
 Warburg replied that the advocated plan is too expensive and there is no sufficient budget for such a plan and therefore the plan is not applicable.